Doom-pixel/sentinel/README.md

 ## ⚖️ License

-Project is under the MIT License.
-See `LICENSE` for more details.
+This project is licensed under the **SENTINEL Business Source License**.
+- **Free** for individuals, researchers, and non-commercial use.
+- **Commercial License required** for companies and production environments.
+Contact me for professional licensing inquiries.